Terrance Simien: Career

 Simien and his group have toured internationally, presenting over 8500 live performances in more than 45 countries, and released dozens of solo recordings and collaborations.
 He has shared studio and stage with the likes of Paul Simon, Dr. John, The Meters, Marcia Ball, Dave Matthews, Stevie Wonder, Robert Palmer and the roots rockers Los Lobos.

 Simien has appeared on screen and contributed to the soundtracks of multiple movies, television films and commercials.
 He appears on the soundtrack of the Disney film, The Princess and the Frog set in the French Quarter of New Orleans, featuring authentic Louisiana music scored by Randy Newman.
-He has also contributed to the soundtracks of movies, such as, The Big Easy, Exit To Eden and A Murder Of Crows.
+He has also contributed to the soundtracks of movies, such as, The Big Easy, Exit to Eden and A Murder of Crows.

 Simien and his business partner/wife, Cynthia, are active in Creole music education and advocacy.
 They created the "Creole for Kidz & The History of Zydeco" performing arts program, which provides informational performances to K-12 students, teachers and parents.
 Since it was created in 2001, Creole for Kidz has reached nearly 500,000 students, parents and teachers in more than 20 states, Mali, Dominican Republic, Brazil, Paraguay, Canada and Australia.
 The Simiens understand the importance of mentoring emerging artists and created MusicMatters, Inc., a non-profit for education and advocacy.

 Awards

 In 2007, the Simiens helped establish a new Grammy voting category, Grammy Award for Best Zydeco or Cajun Music Album.
 His group, Terrance Simien and the Zydeco Experience, were the first ensemble to win a Grammy in that same category, in 2008 for Live!
 Worldwide.

-Simien and several of his other band mates, Danny J. Williams, Stan Chambers and Jose Alvarez won their second Grammy in 2013, in the category Best Regional Roots Record for Dockside Sessions, produced by George Receli, (Bob Dylan, White Trash, Lou Garou).